brownplt/pyret-lang/docs/introduction.markdown

 usually be bound to variables or passed as arguments instead of being used immediately after construction.

+You can (and should) add documentation to your functions.
+The best way to do that is with `doc`.
+On the first line of the function, you can write a documentation string.
+This will be available as the `_doc` attribute on your functions.
+Also, if you print out a function (or call the `tostring` built-in on it), it will print with the header and the doc string.
+For example:

+    fun foo(x):
+      doc: "my great foo function!"
+      x # NOTE: improve!
+    end

+    print(foo) # prints "fun foo(x): 'my great foo function' end"

 ### Variables and Named Functions

 We can bind any value to a name with `=`.
 This value cannot be changed